codesqueak/SYWTWAM/docs/interview.md

 Developer: All right.
 I can see it's no good lying to you.
 I confess.
 It is Cobol.
 Only a little bit.

-CTO: What on Earth for?
+CTO: What on earth for?

 Developer: It's for my mother sir.

 CTO: Your mother?

-Developer: You see my mother was the first woman to port an application to a VAX.
+Developer: You see my mother was the first woman to port an application to a [VAX](https://en.wikipedia.org/wiki/VAX).

 CTO: A VAX ?